 The ribbon cutting ceremony on August 25, 2004 celebrated the completed preservation of the landmark building through its acquisition into a new federal complex that joined both the 1899 library with the 1939 Federal Building.

 The decorative painting surrounding the rotunda is attributed to Henry Meixner, a scenic painter in New York and Chicago.
 In Chicago, he worked for Crossman and Sturdy and painted scenes for the Chicago Civic Opera.

-McKay Lodge Conservation Laboratory, Inc. was the conservation contractor performing the preservation and restoration treatments for all the fine art, murals, sculpture and artistically painted surfaces in the historic library over nearly a two-year period.
-Included in the work was the restoration and return of two of the easel paintings which originally hung in the building, Echo by Gustave Mosler and Silent Woods by Roswell Morse Shurtleff.
+McKay Lodge Art Conservation Laboratory, Inc. was the conservation contractor performing the preservation and restoration treatments for all the fine art, murals, sculpture and artistically painted surfaces in the historic library over nearly a two-year period.
+Included in the Erie Library mural conservation project was the restoration and return of two of the easel paintings which originally hung in the building, Echo by Gustave Mosler and Silent Woods by Roswell Morse Shurtleff.
 The fine American frames for these two 8 foot-long pictures were restored and gilded by McKay Lodge, Inc. as well.

 Millet’s murals and the postmaster’s elegant office remained intact even after the post office moved to a larger location in 1934.
 The Collector of U.S. Customs became the new tenant of the corner office on the second floor and remained there until 1955, when more space had to be found for the federal courts.
 The canvas murals were peeled from the walls and soon all traces of the postmaster’s office vanished, making way for a courtroom.